Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Applicability regions for dispersion relations

 Paying attention to the signs of $t-t_\pi$ and $t-t_K$, then $b$ must lie within:

-Thus, we need these ranges above to be fully contained in the $[b_{s,t}^-(a),b_{s,t}^+(a)]$ that we obtained rom the internal variable constraints in Eqs.~\eqref{eq:bsinterval} and \eqref{eq:btinterval}.
+Thus, we need these ranges above to be fully contained in the $[b_{s,t}^-(a),b_{s,t}^+(a)]$ that we obtained from the internal variable constraints in Eqs.~\eqref{eq:bsinterval} and \eqref{eq:btinterval}.
 In particular, in order to maximize the domain of applicability in the real $t$ axis by choosing $a$ we search for the value $t=t_{max}$ where both the maximum and minimum values of $b$ coincide with $b^-_{s,t}(a)$ and $b^+_{s,t}(a)$.
 Using Eq.~\eqref{proyection} and taking into account that the projection is made between $z^2_t=0$ and $z^2_t=1$ this means

 Once again, the restriction from the $t$-channel is stronger than that from the $s$-channel, and we find that the applicability range is maximized with the following choice: